paulhibbitts/test-docsify-this/README.md

 ##### max-width

 Set a custom max width for content in pixels of your web pages with the optional **max-width** parameter (not included in the Advanced Web Page Builder), for example:
-https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-article/main&homepage=home.md&docsify-theme=true&max-width=910px.
-This parameter can be particularly valuable when using the core Docsify v5 theme via `docsify-theme` and embedding the resulting page.
+https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-article/main&homepage=home.md&docsify-core-theme=true&max-width=910px.
+This parameter can be particularly valuable when using the core Docsify v5 theme via `docsify-core-theme` and embedding the resulting page.

 ##### mergeNavbar